 Four of every five students who come from low-income households don’t meet reading proficiency requirements.

-Less than 10% of the bachelor’s degrees awarded across America went to students with family income below $33,000.
+Less than 10% of the bachelor’s degrees awarded across America went to students with a family income below $33,000.

 Nationwide, 68% of 8th graders cannot read at grade level.
 Most of these students will never catch up.